Apfirebolt/vue-spacex-launchpad/README.md

 Tried to convert the app to Vue 3 using Vite but just came to know that the UI library used in this 'vue-tailwind' is no longer maintained and is not supported for Vue 3.
 In place of this, Headless UI can be used.

+The project is available for demo at https://vue-spacex-launchpad.vercel.app

 Made with ❤️ by **[@apfirebolt](https://github.com/Apfirebolt/)**
 ## Features